barmac/open-weekly/README.md

 ## Installation

-Clone this repository and run `npm link`.
+Run `npm i --global barmac/open-weekly`.
+Alternatively, you can clone this repository, and run `npm link`.

 ## Usage